wp-plugins/highlight-search-terms/readme.txt

 = Known issues =

-If your theme does not wrap the main content section of your pages in a div with ID "content", this plugin will not work for you.
+1. If your theme does not wrap the main content section of your pages in a div with ID "content", this plugin will not work for you.
 However, you can make it work by a simple edit of the plugin file.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for an explanation.

+2. [Josh](http://theveganpost.com) pointed out a conflict with the [ShareThis button](http://sharethis.com/wordpress).
+I have no clue why this happens and have no solution but to resort to an alternative for the ShareThis button _or_ for this highlighter plugin, untill I hear from the ShareThis developers.
+Sorry. :(

 Thank you, [Jason](http://wordpress.org/support/profile/412612) for pointing out a bug for IE7+, fixed in 0.2.